Bazoka13/summer2020-work-/README.md

 ### About work (updating)
-- finish simple UI in menu and login
-- plan to add four activity into MenuActivity
+- try to add topic choose
-- have written simple ScrollView in Problemset
+- construct community from zero

-It seems that i'm gonna make something harder than what i expected.
+It seems that i'm really nb.